stefanuddenberg/python_for_bcs/bcog_200_final_project_assignment.md

 ### File Structure (5%)

 Your project includes a clear file organization, and includes at least one documentation file and one python file (not including the test file), organized into a directory structure.
 All files have a reasonable name, without spaces, and a file extension that makes sense (e.g., a file with data in it could be called data.csv; your main script could be called main.py, and so on).
+The repository itself has a name that is descriptive and conforms to kebab case (i.e., all lower case, separated by hyphens, not spaces or underscores; e.g., bcog200-wolfpack-effect-demo).

 ### Project Description (10%)